How important is customer satisfaction in the restaurant industry?

 And while you’re mastering successful bar management, look into BinWise Pro.
-It optimizes how to do bar inventory so no customer is left waiting for a drink, no drink is 86’d, and your bar runs like a dream.
+It optimizes how to do bar inventory so no customer is left waiting for a drink, no drink is 86’d (see restaurant terms), and your bar runs like a dream.

 Things running like dreams are great for customer satisfaction.
 Knowing how to make customers happy is knowing how to drive restaurant sales.